 Types of Children’s Strategies for Learning come under Child Development and Pedagogy.
 It includes strategies like:

-- Organising a Competition for Reading and Writing: This strategy of learning is helpful for 3rd-grade to 5th-grade students because of proper development of reading and writing skills.
+- Organising a Competition for Reading and Writing: This strategy of learning is helpful for 3rd-grade to 5th-grade students because of the proper development of reading and writing skills.
 This helps in developing the learning of reading and writing.

 - Organising Outdoor Activities: Teachers can organise small trips or picnics to museums, parks, etc.